deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 160 = 54 + 54 + 56
 ```

 Awesome!
 Just one more step now!
-Take each of those three numbers in each row, and convert them into hexadecimal!
+Take each of those three numbers in each row and convert them into hexadecimal!
 For the below snippet, each hexadecimal number is in parentheses:

 ```console
 255 = 85(55) + 85 (55) + 85(55)